Coronavirus: information for offer holders and prospective students

 Managed Quarantine Support

-We are delighted to announce that the University will cover quarantine costs of £1,750 for students resident in countries on the UKVI red list, who are joining Team UofG from this September.
+The University will cover managed quarantine costs for students resident in countries on the UKVI red list, who are joining Team UofG from this September.

 - For more information: Quarantine Support for International Students